AmineAML/blog-astro-netlifycms/src/pages/posts/dev-log-1-seo-meta-tags-checklist-technical-side-of-seo-i-show-you-what-tags-and-standards-to-use.md

 ## social media
-This would not effect your findability on search results, however when someone pastes your link on e.g Facebook, you need to have it well formatted which brings more attention to it.
+This would not effect your find-ability on search results, however when someone pastes your link on e.g Facebook, you need to have it well formatted which brings more attention to it.
 Social network use different rules for formatting.
 ### Facebook
 Facebook don't have their unique standard with whom they force you to use, rather, they use Open Graph tags, here is an example for how to use it with an article page.
 ```html